jasonboyda/COMP324-Project/README.md

-# Discriptions of Different pages in the site:
+# Descriptions of Different pages in the site:

 ## ABOUT-US PAGE:
 This page consists of the following sections: